 First and foremost, it is essential to select the appropriate size Field Guard for your dog.
-Please reference the Sizing page for instructions on how to take measurements, both for dogs with average head shapes and muzzle lengths and for dogs with short snouts/wide heads.
+Please reference our Sizing page for instructions on how to take measurements and choose a size according to your dog’s head shape.

-Properly fitted, there will be a 2-3’’ (or 1-2’’ for smaller sizes) space between the tip of the dog’s nose and the front end of the Field Guard.
+Properly fitted, there will be a 2-3’’ (or 1.5-2’’ for smaller sizes) space between the tip of the dog’s nose and the front end of the Field Guard.
 This space is built into each size.
 Too large of a size will leave the Field Guard hanging down so far that it might get in the way as the dog walks, making it likely that he will trip over it or that he will step on it and pull it off.
-Too small of a size will leave inadequate space around the dog’s head, making the Field Guard too close to the sides of his face and making it uncomfortable.
+Too small of a size will leave inadequate space around the dog’s head, making the Field Guard too close to the sides of his face and reducing space for air circulation.

 The position of the Field Guard on your dog is very important in creating a proper fit that ensures comfort.

 A common mistake people make is pulling the Field Guard too far down the neck.
 The Field Guard is designed and shaped to enclose the head only.
 When it is pulled back toward the neck, it puts the shaping in the wrong places.
 In addition, pulling it too far down the neck will tilt it upwards and seat it directly against the dog’s muzzle, which irritates the dog and does not allow room to pant.
 The following images show correct vs. incorrect position:

 With the Field Guard positioned correctly, it encloses only the dog’s head and will remain in its proper forward-facing position and move with the dog as he turns his head.
 Additionally, when the straps are adjusted correctly, there will be some slack to the straps to allow the dog to put his head down without pulling the Field Guard backward.